-(a) Amounts for 2010 represent grant date fair values for awards of non-vested shares.
-See footnote 10 to the Company's consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2010, for details of the valuation of these awards.
+(a) Amounts for 2011 and 2010 represent grant date fair values for awards of non-vested shares.
+See footnote 10 to the Company's consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2011, for details of the valuation of these awards.

 (b) For all periods shown, represents the grant date fair values of awards of options made to those individuals for the year shown.
-For Ms. Flowers, the amount shown for 2008 related to a hiring bonus award of options.
-See footnote 10 to the Company's consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2010, for details of the valuation of these awards.
+See footnote 10 to the Company's consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2011, for details of the valuation of these awards.